gustavohmeireles/gustavohmeireles/README.md

 - 👋 Hi, I’m @gustavohmeireles
-- 👀 I’m interested in Ruby on Rails
+- 👀 I’m interested in Dev Fullstack Ruby on Rails
 - 🌱 I’m currently learning about Ruby on Rails, React, React Native and NodeJS.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Ruby on Rails projects.
 - 📫 How to reach me gustavohmeireles@gmail.com

 <!---